mpieva/mapAD/Readme.md

 - [ ] Mapping quality estimation
 - [ ] Multithreading
 - [ ] BAM-IO
+- [ ] Fix suffix array sampling in rust-bio
 - [ ] _Cluster-enabled version_
 - [ ] _Paired-end sequencing_

 ## Performance/ Hardware Requirements

-First tests suggest that index generation for the human reference genome (hg19) unfortunately eats about 12G of RAM (can certainly be improved,  but it's not an high-priority issue).
+First tests suggest that index generation for the human reference genome (hg19) unfortunately eats about 160GB of RAM (can certainly be improved by sampling the suffix array to k=32).
+As long as rust-bio does not have a working suffix array sampling implementation, whole-genome mapping is utopic.
+As of now, tests are performed on chr22.
-Holding that index in memory during the mapping works fine on a 8G laptop.
-Indexing hg19 has a runtime of about 20 minutes on fast machines.
-Most of the time is spent on writing/reading and (de-)serializing of index files.